mkazuyuki/EXPRESSCLUSTER/SSRScluster_setup.md

 			- script:
 				- start.bat:
 				Execute "rskermgmt -a" command to restore key.
-				Refer the appendix ample script.
+				Refer the appendix sample script.
 				- stop.bat:  No need to set.
 				- Start/Stop:  synchronous
 		1. Change resource dependency as the below: